green64/jekyll-blog/_posts/2019-03-12-automatic-for-the-people.markdown

 ### Blog automation made simple ... maybe

 I stumbled on a [personal blog tweet](https://v6.robweychert.com/blog/2019/02/introducing-tinnitus-tracker){:target="_blank"} about one man's creative solution to the death of good old concert ticket stubs.
-Being an avid live music fan myself, I miss the days of reliving my favorite concerts as a pored through my beloved stub collection.
+Being an avid live music fan myself, I miss the days of reliving my favorite concerts as I pored through my beloved stub collection.

 Rob Weychert's site, [Tinnitus Tracker](https://tinnitus.robweychert.com){:target="_blank"} looks cool, and it's built with Jekyll, a "blog-aware, static site generator for personal, project, or organization sites."
-After a lot of experimenting, I've decided to ditch re-inventing the wheel -- or in this case blog -- and instead use a headless CMS or similar solution to create a blog that's somewhat automated, still includes my personal style, and provides blog features like comments and archiving.
+After a lot of experimenting, I've decided to ditch re-inventing the wheel -- or in this case blog.
+Instead, I'm going to use a headless CMS or similar solution to create a blog that's somewhat automated, still includes my personal style, and provides blog features like comments and archiving.

 ### First, the good news